Topology Aware Scheduling

 It is common that AI/ML workloads require a significant amount of pod-to-pod communication.
 Therefore the network bandwidth between the running Pods translates into the workload execution time, and the cost of running such workloads.
 The available bandwidth between the Pods depends on the placement of the Nodes, running the Pods, in the data center.

 We observe that the data centers have a hierarchical structure of their organizational units, like racks and blocks, where there are multiple nodes within a rack, and there are multiple racks within a block.
 Pods running within the same organizational unit have better network bandwidth than Pods on different units.
-We say that nods placed in different racks are more distant than nodes placed within the same rack.
+We say that nodes placed in different racks are more distant than nodes placed within the same rack.
 Similarly, nodes placed in different blocks are more distant than two nodes within the same block.

 In this feature (called Topology Aware Scheduling, or TAS for short) we introduce a convention to represent the hierarchical node topology information, and a set of APIs for Kueue administrators and users to utilize the information to optimize the Pod placement.